all-of-us/workbench/README.md

 * bq-dataset : BigQuery Dataset for the cdr release.
 This must exist
 * workbench-project:  Project where generated private dataset.
 This must exist.
 * public-project: Project where generated  public dataset.
 This must exist.
 * cdr-version: Version of form YYYYMMDD or empty string '' .
-It is used to name resulting datasets and csv folders
+It is used to name resulting datasets, csv folders, and databases
 * bucket: A GCS Bucket where csv data dumps are of the generated data.
 This must exist.
 * db-name: Name of local mysql database